Build Introduction

 One new addition with the Lord of Hatred Expansion is the addition of the Talisman system.
 This allows you to add a Seal and up to 6 Charms that provide powerful bonuses to your character.
 This includes adding additional Unique effects without having to wear a specific unique, or even to collect new Set Charms that grant more powerful bonuses as you socket more of the set.
 For a more detailed breakdown check out our General Talisman Guide here!

-Rod of Kepeleke Unique Charm to make
+Rod of Kepeleke to make

 Quill Volley a free Basic Skill that gets a massive boost to its damage whenever it is cast at maximum Vigor.

-| Seal | 6 Charm Slots, Kwatli’s Grace Unique Effect |
+| Seal | 6 Charm Slots, Rezoka’s Rage Unique Effect |

 | Charm Slot 1 | |